Regional Rail Link project: Background

-Following the rail infrastructure improvements provided by the Regional Fast Rail project, and subsequent growth in passengers and services, there was an increase in congestion in the Melbourne suburban area, where trains operated by V/Line shared tracks with Metro Trains Melbourne suburban trains, caused increasing delays on rail services.
-Late running by V/Line or metropolitan rail services affected the reliability of other trains, and V/Line trains, running express through most suburban stations, limited the frequency, and affected the timekeeping, of stopping suburban trains.
+Following the rail infrastructure improvements provided by the Regional Fast Rail project, there was an increase in both patronage and the number of regional services being operated.
+This led to congestion and increased delays in areas where trains operated by V/Line shared tracks with Metro Trains Melbourne suburban trains.
+Late running by V/Line or metropolitan rail services affected the reliability of other trains, while V/Line trains which ran express through most suburban stations limited the frequency and affected the timekeeping of stopping suburban trains.
 After major disruptions each operator might blame the other for causing the problem.

 A separate line for regional trains between Geelong and Melbourne, then called the "Tarneit Link", was included as a possible long-term rail option in the Bracks government's 2006 Meeting Our Transport Challenges report.
 Costed at around $500 million, the link was also recommended in Rod Eddington's East-West Link Needs Assessment study, released in April 2008.
 By November 2008 the link between Deer Park and West Werribee was estimated to cost $1.5 billion.